-Ambatalia designs and manufactures textile goods to support a non-disposable life.
-All of our goods are thoughtfully designed for ease of use, lasting function and a timeless aesthetic simplicity to inspire joy and change.
+Ambatalia designs and manufactures textile goods and offers daily essentials to support a non-disposable life.
+All of our goods are thoughtfully designed and chosen for ease of use, lasting function and a timeless aesthetic simplicity to inspire joy and change.

 Ambatalia, in essence, is the mother ( AMBA) bringing a powerful force of awareness and a very simple solution to the harmful and wasteful single-use disposables that go along with buying food and other daily necessities.
 Choosing to buy food and products without packaging is a wonderful path always bringing us closer to connecting where and how our food is grown, and our products made.

 It’s not just about the plastics that pollute our waterways and land, killing Earths wild creatures and eventually leaching into our food source.
 Moving towards a non-disposable life in all areas of our lives and how our daily choices affect the whole world including climate change.
 From what companies we buy our products from to how we do our laundry, to how we dispose our waste.
 There are endless ways we can live waste free in each of our unique ways of living.
 This lifestyle is not only beautiful and less complicated but it also becomes a healthier and a more economical way to live.
 Moving towards a non-disposable life is less about perfection and more about deep awareness and lots of tiny actions.

 How can each of us whether we struggle emotionally, economically, spiritually and even organizationally play our part towards a solution for our modern environmental crisis?
 We believe one step at a time anywhere in our life is a very good start.